 Make the broth:

-Thinly slice the scallion, divide between the white and green parts.
+- Thinly slice the scallions, separating the white and green parts.

-Add salt to taste and set aside while you prepare the toppings.
+- Season with salt and set the broth aside while you prepare the toppings.

 Make the toppings: